gjacopo/bodylanguage/docs/doxy/README.md

 _Generic rules_

 We adopt a common template for documentation, with the following rules:
-* A `markdown` level-2 header (with the `'##` mark) is inserted in the first line of the documentation with the name of the program (function/macro/script/...).
+* A level-2 header (with the `'##` mark) is inserted in the first line of the documentation with the name of the program (function/macro/script/...).
-* A `markdown` reference built as the string concatenating a prefix (usually defined as the name of the programing language) with the program name itself, is added to the program name in the header, _i.e._:
+* A reference built as the string concatenating a prefix (usually defined as the name of the programing language) with the program name itself, is added to the program name in the header, _i.e._:

 	~~~
 	## <program_name> {#<language>_<program_name>}